The President’s Fund to Advance Peacemaking

 The summer Paideia Seminar will explore the great ideas of peace and justice through civil discourse.
 Sitting in the round, close reading of carefully selected texts, and discussing essential questions is what Paideia seminars provide as a thoughtful precursor to action.
 The long-range vision will be a series of on-going discussions on the topics of peacemaking and the Augsburg Paideia Program provides a model of civil discourse that can extend across the campus and community.
 The goal is to foster deeper thinking through shared inquiry as a means to advance peacemaking.

-– Elaine Eschenbacher (Coordinator, Sabo Center for Citizenship and Leanring)
+Elaine Eschenbacher (Coordinator, Sabo Center for Citizenship and Learning)

 This position will coordinate activities at the Cedar Commons (the old St. Martin’s Table space) in order to develop a hub for experiential education through social entrepreneurship, deliberative dialogue, civic engagement and community building.
 The Cedar Commons Coordinator will coordinate the partnership among Augsburg, Trinity Lutheran Congregation and other community partners involved in the Cedar Commons, helping to create a more peaceful and healthy neighborhood.
-The position is linked to the College’s goal of expanding Augsburg’s experiential education, making it more tangible and visible; Trinity’s commitment to neighborhood youth and desire for increased capacity; and the needs of neighborhood young people for leadership opportunities, entrepreneurship experiences, mentorship and college exposure.
+The position is linked to the University’s goal of expanding Augsburg’s experiential education, making it more tangible and visible; Trinity’s commitment to neighborhood youth and desire for increased capacity; and the needs of neighborhood young people for leadership opportunities, entrepreneurship experiences, mentorship and university exposure.

 Expanding Peace Studies